Up to 50% off sofas & mattresses — limited‑time deals.

 • We bring in clinical review from Dr. Walker before we publish final scores.

-Our 0–10 Responsiveness and Ease-of-Movement Score
+Our 5-Point Responsiveness and Ease-of-Movement Score

-Score band Our experience in testing
+Score band What we usually feel in testing

 Step 1: Lab-Style Response, Bounce, and Recovery Tests